backpack-o-stuff/data-layer-aspnetcore/README.md

 Data Layer practices and helpers in ASP.NET Core.

-* NOTE: Focus of this repository is to highlight the Data layer and how the others interact with it.
+Focus of this repository is to highlight the Data layer and how the others interact with it.
 Other layers may/will contain shortcuts.

+This repository shows the Data Layer in a soft [onion architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), but is by no means restricted to that.

 ---